abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 when we come in contact with some little thing we can become irritated—the conditions for that irritation were already there.
-And when we get stuck in irritation or anger with another community member, we can forget that it’s *dukkha.* We’re suffering and the other person is suffering too.
+And when we get stuck in irritation or anger with another community member, we can forget that it’s *dukkha*.
+We’re suffering and the other person is suffering too.
 Sometimes we can get angry at someone else because they’re angry.
 This is ridiculous, but it’s the way it works.
 The Buddha said, “If you don’t react with anger to an angry person, then you win a